Ally1999/Point-of-sale/SETUP.md

 | Backend | `npm start` | Start Express without watch (production) |
 | Frontend | `npm run dev` | Start Vite development server |
 | Frontend | `npm run build` | Create production build (dist/) |

 ---

+## Appendix A – Install rclone on Windows

+1. Download the Windows 64-bit ZIP from https://rclone.org/downloads/.
+2. Extract the archive and move `rclone.exe` to `C:\rclone` (or another permanent folder).
+3. Add that folder to the **Path** environment variable (System Properties → Advanced → Environment Variables).
+4. Close and reopen PowerShell, then run `rclone version`.
+5. Configure a remote: `rclone config` → create `drive:` / `onedrive:` / etc.
+6. Update the `cloud.rcloneRemote` setting in `backup.config.js` to match the remote name (including the trailing colon).

+> If you prefer automation, right-click `install-rclone.ps1` in the project root and select **Run with PowerShell**.
+After the script finishes, reopen your terminal before running `rclone version`.

+---